obieda01/-StackExchange_API_AngularJS_1/README.md

 ### Part 2 - question page

 Create a question details page (`/questions/:question_id`) that queries the StackExchange API for question details and recreates the [standard StackOverflow question page](http://stackoverflow.com/questions/327654/hashtable-to-dictionary-syncroot/).
-You don't need to recreate every single element of the standard question page - see the image `StackOverflowExample.png` in this folder for details on which areas of the page you should recreate and which you can disregard.
-Specifically:
-   * DO use [BootstrapCSS](http://getbootstrap.com/css/) style definitions.
-We're not going to be nitpicking you on pixel alignment here since Bootstrap styles won't be identical to StackOverflow's styles, but DO try and get it close.
-   * DO use AngularJS components, directives, filters, and services where applicable.
-   * DO create the elements for the `share`, `edit`, `flag` links (below each answer) but DON'T worry about adding the functionality behind them.
-   * DO show the comment box when the user clicks "Add Comment" but DON'T worry about submitting to the server.
-   * DON'T worry about the hover effect tooltip cards for people and tags.

 ## The StackExchange API: